duncanleo/intellij-androidhost/README.md

 ## intellij-androidhost
 This is the client to Android Host.
 It provides a GUI that can be called up using a button in Android Studio.
+The server can be found [here](https://github.com/duncanleo/go-androidhost).

 ### What is Android Host?
 The Android Emulator is the most versatile emulator available - you can set any screen size, and run versions of Android such as Froyo (2.2) and Marshmallow (6.0).
 However, it's also the slowest, even with Intel HAXM acceleration.